-From intimate garden tours to romantic rooftops, these experiences make for perfect date night during the holidays.
+From intimate cocktail lounges to romantic rooftops, these experiences make for perfect date night during the warmer months.

 Ponce City Market

-When the winter is in full swing, you want to be cozy, right?
-One of the coolest places in Ponce City Market is City Winery, a place with a vast selection of wine (and an amazing Tasting Room), a restaurant with a great menu, and of course—a stage where you can hear some of the best live music in Atlanta.
+When the spring time arrives, we all want to get out of the house, right?
+One of the coolest places in Ponce City Market is City Winery, a place with a vast selection of wine (and an amazing Tasting Room), a restaurant with a great menu, and a stage where you can hear some of the best live music in Atlanta.
 Along with its regular jazz concerts throughout the month, there’s also a wide range of performances from R&B and country artists as well.
-The ambiance inside is intimate, and on those particularly chilly nights, you and your significant other can sip on the establishment's popular coffee cocktails.
+The ambiance inside is intimate, and on those beautiful evenings, you and your significant other can sip on the establishment's refreshing Palomas.

 Old Fourth Ward

 There’s no outdoor date that’s more romantic than a sunset dinner overlooking the city at Nine Mile Station.
 The breathtaking open-air date offers a beautiful rooftop view of Buckhead, Downtown, and Midtown, and the food—we’re talking mouth-watering menu options like Scottish Salmon, Beef Tenderloin Carpaccio, Smoked Trout Croquettes, Sesame Crusted Tuna, and more—is just as impressive as the view.
 Physically elevate your next dinner date by bringing your SO to an on-point meal on top of Ponce City Market, and afterward, go enjoy all of the fun rides and games that Skyline Park has to offer.